Sustainability covers ethical business practices, a care for social and environmental issues as well as good corporate governance practices.

 During the reporting year, we are pleased to announce that no substantiated complaints were received from any regulatory or official bodies in relation to violation to human rights of our workers.

-Substantiated complaints for FYE 2023, 2022, and 2021 None Reported
+Number of substantiated complaints received in FYE 2024, 2023, and 2022: None Reported

 Data Privacy and Security

-Substantiated complaints for FYE 2023, 2022, and 2021: None Reported
+Substantiated complaints for FYE 2024, 2023, and 2022: None Reported

 Energy Management